-That of course is the worst case scenario.
-Hopefully your realtor isn’t dodgy and won’t hold you to a contract when the realtor-buyer relationship just isn’t working.
+That of course is the worst-case scenario.
+Hopefully, your realtor isn’t dodgy and won’t hold you to a contract when the realtor-buyer relationship just isn’t working.
 But as I always say, better safe than sorry.
-Since the realtor can write in any time period into the agreement, you should make sure you are the one to choose the how long it’ll last for.
+Since the realtor can write in any time period into the agreement, you should make sure you are the one to choose how long it’ll last.

 Besides being locked into one realtor, BRAs also stipulate the realtor’s commission.
 As a buyer, you normally don’t have to worry about paying your realtor.
 They are paid their commission by the seller and you get a home for practically free (minus the 30 years of debt of course).